Isaac-W/CS510_Assignments/PA1/Submission/README.txt

 If arg4 = 'p': Scale the video by 1, 2 and 3 octaves.
 Example: "python transform.py in.avi points.txt out.avi p"
 In addition to the point transform, the results of the image pyramid will be written to "out-pyramid-octave1.avi", "out-pyramid-octave2.avi", and "out-pyramid-octave3.avi"
+Note: Depending on the codecs used, small octave videos may fail to save (videos too small)
 ----------
 For each of the optional arguments, additional output files will be written in the video format given by arg3.
 Example: "python transform.py in.flv points.txt out.flv f"